Apple Pie Pancakes

 Pinch of salt

-1 medium red apple, chopped into 1cm cubes
+1 large red apple, chopped into 1cm cubes

 Pinch of salt

-Begin by preparing the stewed apples by adding all ingredients into a small saucepan.
+Prepare the caramelised apples by adding the apple and a dash of water into a small saucepan.

 Set heat to medium, cover with a lid and allow to cook for 5mins.